-This booklet includes a series of activities and challenges as well as an accompanying poster that can be displayed in your program space or classroom.
-As the group completes the activities and challenges, you can mark your progress with stickers or stamps on the poster.
+This booklet includes a series of activities as well as an accompanying poster that can be displayed in your program space or classroom.
+As the group completes the activities, you can mark your progress with stickers or stamps on the poster.
 True inclusion cannot be accomplished quickly, however, this booklet and poster can support you on your journey of creating more inclusive and rights-respecting communities for all.
-The booklet also includes reflection questions for staff to think about how to continue this work after National Child Day ends.
+The booklet also includes reflection questions for children and staff to think about how to continue this work after National Child Day ends.

-The activities included are designed to prompt thought and reflection, which will then be concretized via a challenge.
-Both the activities and the challenges prepare the ground for a deeper discussion about how we can better practice inclusivity.
+The activities included are designed to prompt thought and reflection, which will then be concretized by actions identified by the children.
+The activities prepare the ground for a deeper discussion about how we can better practice inclusivity.

-Step1: Print the poster and hang it in your program space or classroom.
-Step 2: Complete 3 activities and 2 challenges during the week of National Child Day - November 15th - November 19th.
-Step 3: After each activity and challenge, have participants mark the progress circles on the poster with a sticker or stamp.
+Step 1: Hang the attached poster in your program space or classroom.
+Step 2: Complete the activities during the week of National Child Day Step 3: After each activity, have children mark the progress circles on the poster with a sticker or stamp.
 Step 4: At the end of the week, facilitate a discussion with your group.